ScarletStudy/DGS1-3DS-Release/README.md

 5) Launch FBI and navigate to SD:/3DS/ScarletStudy/DGS1-English-v2.X.X.cia, then install it.

-9) You may now run The Great Ace Attorney on your console.
+You may now run The Great Ace Attorney on your console, and will only need to repeat these steps to install a new update.

 Unfortunately, the Banner can not be translated via a Game Update.
 The eManual is in English, however.